zhxie/ikago/README.md

 ## Troubleshoot

 1. Because IkaGo use pcap to handle packets, it will not notify the OS if IkaGo is listening to any ports, all the connections are built manually.
-Some Linux and macOS kernels may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet.
-You may configure `iptables` in Linux or `pfctl` in macOS with the rule below to solve the problem:
+Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet.
+You may configure `iptables` in Linux or `pfctl` in macOS and FreeBSD with the rule below to solve the problem:
    ```
    // Linux
    // You can use stricter policies to maintain a stable network environment if you are using IkaGo-client.